eduzeu/mapmates/README.md

 # Map Mates

-## Setup
+## Run

-In order to set up the project you need to install three sets of dependencies.

-In the root, in `./client/`, and in `./server`.
+First you need to install dependencies with `npm i`.
+This isntalls for both client and server.

+### Running the Server

+1. Start a MongoDB Database
+2. Start a Redis Server
+3. Run `npm run server`

+### Running the Client

+1. Run `npm run client-build`
+2. Run `npm run client-preview`